FengPu/X2R-document/docs/audience.rst

 API users
 =========

 People who are experienced in PHP.
-If they feel current X2R are sufficient, and want to build Semantic Web application based on it.
+If they feel current X2R's functionalities are sufficient, and want to build Semantic Web applications based on X2R.
 They can use X2R through X2R's API.

 Code contributator